ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 - $\mathbf{x} = (u, v)$
 - $\mathbf{v} = (x^*, y^*)$

-Since $\mathbf{A}$ is a Jacobian at the fixed point, the initial vector/fixed point is indeed an eigenvector in this transformation (see [[balanced neural networks#^a7d991|below]]), and the eigenvalues of the Jacobian will yield the growth rate of small perturbations to the fixed point.
+Since in our case $\mathbf{A}$ is a transformation at the fixed point that approximates $\mathbf{\dot{x}}$, we can describe *stability* i.e. behaviours of trajectories towards the fixed point by assuming $(x^*, y^*)$ is indeed an eigenvector in this transformation such that the eigenvalues of the Jacobian will yield the growth rate of small perturbations to the fixed point (see more [[balanced neural networks#^a7d991|below]]).

 > [!hint]
 > This kind of makes sense intuitively:
-> If we apply a linear transformation to the perturbation to get the perturbation's change over time, the fixed point is the eigenvector under this linear transformation.
+> If we apply a linear transformation to the perturbation to get the perturbation's change over time, we want to characterise the fixed point as the eigenvector under this linear transformation.
-> i.e. the fixed point is the direction that remains unchanged by the transformation apart from scaling (which is the growth rate)
+> i.e. imagining the fixed point as the direction that remains unchanged by the transformation apart from scaling (which is the growth rate)

 From the original definitions of firing rates in the two populations, the Jacobian matrix at the fixed point is
 $$\Biggl( \matrix{